afragen/git-updater/README.md

 Simply add the header `GitHub Languages`, `Bitbucket Languages`, or `GitLab Languages` to the headers of the plugin or theme.
 The URI for this header are in the same format as for the plugins or themes.

 In order to create your Language Pack repository.
 You will need to install and use the [Language Pack Maker](https://github.com/afragen/github-updater-language-pack-maker).
 You will need to follow those directions to create a properly formatted language pack repository.
+All translation files must be in branch `master`.

 See [GitHub Updater Translations](https://github.com/afragen/github-updater-translations) as an example.
 I have set `.gitignore` to hide the `vendor` directory.